pallets/jinja/docs/intro.rst

 called with a dict or keyword arguments expands the template.
 The dict or keywords arguments passed to the template are the so-called "context" of the template.

+What you can see here is that Jinja2 is using unicode internally and the return value is an unicode string.
+So make sure that your application is indeed using unicode internally.